Accelerator / Incubator

 The process by which new blocks are created and all Bitcoin transactions are verified.
-Examples include Self Mining using own equipment, Cloud Mining where you rent hashing power or Mining Pool where multiple particpants share resources and rewards.
-Over the years the mathematical difficulty of discovering leading cryptocurrencies has grown beyond what a regular individual can achieve at home, large scale operations using industrial hardware prevail.
+Examples include Self Mining using own equipment, Cloud Mining where you rent hashing power or Mining Pool where multiple participants share resources and rewards.
+Over the years the mathematical difficulty of discovering Bitcoin has grown beyond what a regular individual can achieve at home, leading large scale operations using industrial hardware to prevail.

-Mechanism to split control over an address among mutiple Private Keys, with a specified number of keys required to unlock the funds stored.
+A mechanism to split control over an address among multiple Private Keys, with a specified number of keys required to unlock the funds stored.

 A version of a new product with sufficient features to be usable but not the full solution.
-Allows IT companies to work with clients to validate what is required for the final product.
+Allows FinTechs to validate markets and client needs relatively quickly and cheaply, allowing them to pivot or build out the final product.

-Technology which facilitates the exchange of data over a short distance, such as between the chip in a card or smartphone and the payment reader.
+High frequency technology which facilitates the exchange of data over a short distance, such as between the chip in a card or smartphone and a payment reader.

-A retail finance model where service is delivered to customers using different channels such as branch, mobile, web, retail POS and partners connected by API.
+A retail finance model where service is delivered to customers using different channels such as branch, mobile, web, retail POS and 3rd party partners connected by API.

-An Open (or Public) API is a free-to-use, publicly available application programming interface (API) that provides access to a proprietary software application.
+An Open (or Public) API is a free-to-use, publicly available application programming interface that provides access to a software application.

 Software which is made freely available to anyone who has the skills and applications to apply it.